 - Financial Stability: we are financially strong.
 Revenue doubled or tripled for a while after 2004, and now it’s been growing at a steady 10-25% even when there was a recession.

-- Owners: Ian E. McKilligan, CEO, supports the business operations, and Peter J. Hanson, CTO, supports all technical operations.
+- Principals: Ian E McKilligan, CEO and owner, supports the business operations, and Timothy J. Chamness, VP of Software Development, supports all technical operations.
 Any of the principals can be reached for any reason using the communication methods available on the Contact us page.

 - Team Structure: we have a unique team structure in the software development business that reduces opportunities for errors.
 We’d enjoy talking through what makes us different.